SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 Click Save.

+### Create The NuoSQL Workbook ###

-Now reate a new blank workbook as you did previously, but this time select NuoSQL as the default interpreter.
+Now create a new blank workbook as you did previously, but this time select NuoSQL as the default interpreter.

 In the new empty cell, past the following and run the cell: